astropuffin/replicator.game/content/post/last.md

 class="post last"
 +++

-It is not yet released, but an alpha version will be out soon.
+It is not yet stable or feature complete, but you can buy it at the link below.